 5. Organize a Watermelon Eating Contest

 Put together a watermelon eating contest with your local neighborhood pals or invite some close friends over and make it a day.
 Order some fun watermelon themed tablecloths and plates.
 Get cups and all the goodies.
 And then buy some watermelons and get to cutting.
 But don’t forget to create a prize for the winner of the watermelon eating contest!
 And if the participants still wear diapers, make sure to pack a few extras!
 It could get messy.

 6. Set up a Library Competition

-Create a family book reading goal and try and see who can read the most books.
+Create a family book reading goal and see who can read the most books.
 Then pick a weekly day where the kids go to the library and check out books.
 If your babies are little, it keeps you interested in reading to them with a constant rotation of new, fun books.
 And if your kids are older, it keeps them interested in reading with their weekly trip!
 It’s funny how a simple competition can spur on summer reading!
 And make sure to join in and turn off the TV, too, when it’s reading time.
 Then make sure the end of summer winner gets to pick a fun movie to see together as a family.
 Or another family night out of their choice!

 7. Hunker Down for a Classic Movie Marathon

 There are so many great movies out there that your kids may never see unless YOU introduce them!
-Use the summer to work them through a certain type of movie or series.
+Use the summer to work them through a certain movie or series.
 Maybe you use the books you read to watch the movies that correspond to them: Harry Potter, Lord of The Rings, Diary of a Wimpy Kid, etc. OR maybe you pick your favorite movies from your childhood so that your kids can join in on the movie references you constantly make – Back to the Future or Indiana Jones.
-Or maybe you just introduce them to old classic Disney movies.
+Or maybe you introduce them to old classic Disney movies.
 Whatever it is, use it as a time to bond as a family.
 Because “Great Scott” – there is no time like the present!